Domlur inscriptions and hero stones: 6. Marappillai Suryappan inscription - fragmented left and right temple pillars - 16th-century CE

-These are a set of 2 Tamil inscriptions engraved on two pillars in the Chokkanathaswamy Temple with the same text and is palaeographically dated to 16th-century.
-It mentions the two pillars as donated by a merchant Marappillai Suriyappan.
+This hero stone bears a set of two Tamil inscriptions engraved on two pillars in the temple using the same text, palaeographically dated to the 16th century.
+It mentions that the two pillars were donated by a merchant named Marappillai Suriyappan.
 The Quarterly Journal of The Mythic Society has documented and published this inscription.

-Physical Characteristics
+Physical characteristics

-The inscription is 54 cm tall & 43 cm wide.
-The Tamil characters are 2.5 cm tall, 2.6 cm wide & 0.25 cm deep.
+The inscription is 54 cm tall and 43 cm wide, with Tamil characters 2.5 cm tall, 2.6 cm wide, and 0.25 cm deep.

-Transliteration of the Text
+Transliteration of the text

-The text is published in the Quarterly Journal of the Mythic society.
+The text is published in the Quarterly Journal of the Mythic Society.